benhoyt/merovius.github.io/_posts/2016-08-31-ive-been-diagnosed-with-adhd.markdown

 to be as open about it as possible and share my personal experiences with mental illness.
-That being said, I am also adding the disclaimer, that I have no training or special knowledge about it and that the fact that I have been *diagnosed* with ADHD does not mean I am an authoritative source on it's effects, that this diagnoses is going to stick or that my experiences in any way generalize to other people who got the same diagnosis.
+That being said, I am also adding the disclaimer, that I have no training or special knowledge about it and that the fact that I have been *diagnosed* with ADHD does not mean I am an authoritative source on its effects, that this diagnoses is going to stick or that my experiences in any way generalize to other people who got the same diagnosis.